Bentonville Planning Commission approves Alice L. Walton School of Medicine plans

-BENTONVILLE -- Plans for the Alice L. Walton School of Medicine were unanimously approved by the city Planning Commission on Tuesday.
+BENTONVILLE -- Plans for the Alice L. Walton School of Medicine were unanimously approved by the Bentonville Planning Commission on Tuesday.

 The 13.8-acre site is at 1001 N.E.
 J St. The project will consist of a new structure that will become the School of Medicine.
 The building is designed to be incorporated into the land as its roof slopes back to the west all the way down to grade, according to planning documents.